superlinked/VectorHub/docs/use_cases/node2vec.md

 ### GraphSAGE embeddings

 Here we are using the `torch_geometric` implementation of the GraphSAGE algorithm, similarly as before.
-First we create the model by initializing a `GraphSAGE` object:
+First we create the model by initializing a `GraphSAGE` object.
+We are using a 2 layer GNN, meaning that our model will receive node features from a distance of at most 2.
+We will have 256 hidden and 128 output dimensions.

 ```python
 from torch_geometric.nn import GraphSAGE